Horizontal Coordinate System - Altitude & Azimuth6.9 - Understand the use of the horizon coordinate system (altitude and azimuth)

 These terms are based on the location of the observer at any given time.
 It is important to remember that over the course of long observing session the stars position will change.

-We can measure how high in the sky an object is from any location on the horizon in degrees from 0 degrees at the horizon to 90 degrees at the zenith.
+We can measure how high in the sky an object is from any location on the horizon in degrees from 0° at the horizon to 90° at the zenith.
+An observer can find their latitude by the angle to the Northern Celestial Pole (NCP) marked by the star Polaris.

 See the Celestial Calculations page to understand locations and timings of observing objects.